 Humanity is facing global challenges that are growing — a severe test of our willingness to set aside our self-interest.
-We must come to terms with a stark spiritual, moral reality: There is only one interconnected human family, and we all share a single precious homeland.
+Humanity must come to terms with a stark, spiritual-moral reality: There is only one interconnected human family, and we all share a single precious homeland.

 Apologue chooses to help two organizations aimed at uplifting females.
 Why?
 Because: